MahanVeisi8/RL_practices/Lunar_Lander/Lunar_Lander.md

 ## **2 - D3QN (Dueling Double DQN)**
 - **[D3QN Directory](D3QN/)**

-The **Dueling Double Deep Q-Network (D3QN)** extends DQN by addressing **overestimation bias** using a target network and separating **state-value** and **action-advantage** estimations.
-This combination improves the stability and efficiency of learning policies, making it more robust compared to vanilla DQN.
+**Dueling Double Deep Q-Network (D3QN)** extends the classic DQN approach by combining two powerful techniques: **Double Q-Learning** to reduce overestimation bias and **Dueling Network Architecture** to separately estimate the state-value and action-advantage.
+Together, they make learning faster and more stable.

 ### Highlights:
-- **Double Q-Learning**: Reduces overestimation of Q-values by decoupling action selection from action evaluation.
+- 📉 **Double Q-Learning**: Reduces overestimation of Q-values by decoupling action selection from action evaluation.
-- **Dueling Architecture**: Estimates the value of being in a state (state-value) and the benefit of each action (action-advantage) separately.
+- 🏅 **Dueling Architecture**: Separates the estimation of state-value and action-advantage, improving learning efficiency.
-- **Replay Memory and Target Network**: Ensures more stable and efficient learning by reducing correlation in training data.
+- 🎯 **Target Networks and Replay Memory**: These techniques ensure more stable learning by reducing correlation in the training data.

 **Performance Visualization**:
 ![D3QN Performance](D3QN/asset/plots.png)